Football Words, Phrases, Slang & Terminology Explained

 St. Totteringham’s Day

-A celebratory football phrase used by Arsenal fans, it describes a time in the season when the team’s biggest rivals, Tottenham, cannot finish above them in the league table regardless of what happens in their remaining games.
+A celebratory football phrase used by Arsenal fans, describes a time in the season when the team’s biggest rivals, Tottenham, cannot finish above them in the league table regardless of what happens in their remaining games.

 Stay on your Feet

-A football word often used to describe a player in the central defensive position, a “sweeper” is a player that is skilled in sweeping up opponents using the ball before passing it to one of their attacker teammates, giving them a clear run towards their opponent’s goal area.
+A football word often used to describe a player in the central defensive position, a “sweeper” is a player skilled in sweeping up opponents using the ball before passing it to one of their attacker teammates, giving them a clear run towards their opponent’s goal area.

 This football phrase is used to describe teams that win three separate trophies in one season.
 For example, if Liverpool FC aims to win the Premier League, FA Cup and Champions League in a given year, they would be described as “going for the treble”.